smswithoutborders/SMSWithoutBorders-Gateway-Server/README.md

 `''`, `500` some error occured, check debug logs

-2. Once a sync url is connected, the websocket sends an acknowlegment `ACK - 200` and the socket connection is closed.
+2. Once a sync url is connected and begins processing, the websocket sends a pause text `201- pause`. \
 The user begins authentictating themselves and adding their security policies to their record on the server.

+3. Once the user has performed the necessary handshake and the information exchange has begun, the websocket sends an \
+acknowledgment text `200- ack`.

 <a name="testing" />